RoySadaka/lpd/README.md

 Will invoke ``step()`` on your scheduler in the desired phase and state.

-For example, SchedulerStep callback to invoke ``scheduler.step()`` at the end of every batch, and only in train state (as opposed to validation and test) then define your SchedulerStep callback like so:
+For example, SchedulerStep callback to invoke ``scheduler.step()`` at the end of every batch, in train state (as opposed to validation and test):
 ```python
     from lpd.callbacks import SchedulerStep
     from lpd.enums import Phase, State